 The Universal Render Pipeline (URP), previously known as the Lightweight Render Pipeline, is a lower-fidelity solution for projects that want to emphasize performance and a wider range of release platforms.
 It is an attractive and versatile alternative to the built-in Unity render pipeline, as you can see from this feature comparison chart.

 Like the HDRP above, the Universal Render Pipeline template will configure the engine for you, contains several presets, and a collection of sample content to help you on your way.

 2021 | 2020 | 2019

 These are downloadable variations of the standard 2D and 3D templates which have been optimized for use with mobile devices.
-This includes the addition of two new packages, Android Logcat and Mobile Notifications, but the main difference between these templates and their desktop counterparts are within the project settings – particularly the Quality subheading.
+This includes the addition of two new packages, Android Logcat and Mobile Notifications, but the main difference between these templates and their desktop counterparts is within the project settings.

 Using the 3D templates to illustrate, here are some examples of differences you’ll notice between the two.

 |Project Setting||3D||Mobile 3D|

 Of course, there is nothing stopping you from changing any of these settings at any time to whatever you need to meet your project’s needs.
 They’re just presets to get you started, after all.

 I have written a much more comprehensive breakdown of these differences in my Unity Template Cheat Sheet.